10 tips for maximising your time between now and Christmas

 - Don’t forget your other holidays and promotional opportunities

-Black Friday 2020, on November 27, is now the biggest shopping day of the year and allows retailers to discount their products for one to five days and boost those pre-Christmas sales.
+Black Friday is on November 24 in 2023.
+It is the biggest shopping day of the year and allows retailers to discount their products for one to five days and boost those pre-Christmas sales.
 It is an excellent opportunity if you sell products, and even service providers can use it as a marketing tool with a bit of creativity, so think about how you can tap into the customer spending at this time.

 - Manage your time well